MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters

 \pagerange{\pageref{firstpage}--\pageref{lastpage}}

 \begin {abstract} \\

-We present the first characterization of the diffuse gas and metals in the circumgalactic medium of 96 $z=2.9-3.8$ \lya\ emitters (LAEs) detected with the Multi-Unit Spectroscopic Explorer (MUSE) in fields centered on 8 bright background quasars as part of our MUSEQuBES survey.
-The LAEs have relatively low Ly$\alpha$ luminosities ($\sim 10^{42}\,\text{erg}\,\text{s}^{-1}$) and star formation rates $\sim 1~\text{M}_\odot\,\text{yr}^{-1}$, which for main sequence galaxies corresponds to stellar masses of only $\sim 10^{8.6}\,\text{M}_\odot$.
+We present the first characterization of the circumgalactic medium of \lya\ emitters (LAEs), using a sample of 96 $z\approx3.3$ LAEs detected with the VLT/MUSE in fields centered on 8 bright background quasars.
+The LAEs have low Ly$\alpha$ luminosities ($\sim 10^{42}\,\text{erg}\,\text{s}^{-1}$) and star formation rates (SFRs) $\sim 1~\text{M}_\odot\,\text{yr}^{-1}$, which for main sequence galaxies corresponds to stellar masses of only $\sim 10^{8.6}\,\text{M}_\odot$.
 The median transverse distance between the LAEs and the quasar sightlines is 165 proper kpc (pkpc).
 We stacked the high-resolution quasar spectra and measured significant excess \HI\ and \CIV\ absorption near the LAEs out to 500~$\text{km}\,\text{s}^{-1}$ and at least $\approx 250$ pkpc (corresponding to $\approx 7$ virial radii).
 At $\lesssim 30~\text{km}\,\text{s}^{-1}$ from the galaxies the median \HI\ and \CIV\ optical depths are enhanced by an order of magnitude.
-The average rest-frame equivalent width of \lya\ absorption is comparable to that for Lyman-break galaxies (LBGs) at $z\approx2.3$ and $\approx L_*$ galaxies at $z\approx0.2$, but considerably higher than for sub-$L_*$/dwarf galaxies at low redshift.
-The \CIV\ equivalent width is comparable to those measured for low-$z$ dwarf galaxies and $z\approx2.3$ LBGs but significantly lower than for $z\approx2.3$ quasar-host galaxies.
-The absorption is significantly stronger around the $\approx 1/3$ of our LAEs that are part of ``groups'', which we attribute to the large-scale structures in which they are embedded.
+The absorption is significantly stronger around the $\approx 1/3$ of our LAEs that are part of `groups', which we attribute to the large-scale structures in which they are embedded.
 We do not detect any strong dependence of either the \HI\ or \CIV\ absorption on transverse distance (over the range $\approx 50-250$~pkpc), redshift, or the properties of the \lya\ emission line (luminosity, full width at half maximum, or equivalent width).
-However, for \HI, but not \CIV, the absorption at $\lesssim 100\,\text{km}\,\text{s}^{-1}$ from the LAE does increase with the star formation rate.
-This suggests that LAEs surrounded by more neutral gas tend to have higher star formation rates. \end {abstract}
+However, for \HI, but not \CIV, the absorption at $\lesssim 100\,\text{km}\,\text{s}^{-1}$ from the LAE does increase with the SFR.
+This suggests that LAEs surrounded by more \HI\ tend to have higher SFRs.